Extensions of the Duflo map and Chern-Simons expectation values: Evaluating the Duflo map for SU(2)

 where we used a basic property of Bernoulli numbers to get the third line and a specific version of Faulhaber's formula in the first equality of the last line.
-Note also that the $m=1$-terms from the two sums in the second line cancel each other.
-Hence it does not matter whether we use Bernoulli numbers of first or second kind (and the other terms in the sums vanish for odd m ($\geq 1$), since in this case $B_{m} = 0$).
-Now inserting this result, together with equations (\ref{eqn:DiffOp}) and (\ref{eqn:NGIviaGI}), into equation (\ref{eqn:DufloMap}) we finally get
+Note also that the terms with $m=1$ from the two sums in the second line cancel each other.
+Hence, it does not matter whether we use Bernoulli numbers of first or second kind.
+For all other odd $m$, the corresponding terms in the sums vanish, since in this case $B_{m} = 0$.
+Now, inserting this result, together with equations (\ref{eqn:DiffOp}) and (\ref{eqn:NGIviaGI}), into equation (\ref{eqn:DufloMap}) we finally get